nickmartin1ee7/Uwuify.Humanizer/README.md

 The class library is made to be the main focus of this repository, with the other projects (ConsoleApp and Benchmarks) being purely supplemental.

+## Features

+- Studder at random intervals (customizable as of 1.0.2).
+- Specific characters replaced with 'w'.
+- Kaomojis replaces some puntuation symbols.

 ## Status Badges

 [![CI](https://github.com/nickmartin1ee7/Uwuify.Humanizer/actions/workflows/CI.yml/badge.svg)](https://github.com/nickmartin1ee7/Uwuify.Humanizer/actions/workflows/CI.yml)